 This session involves guest speakers from various early intervention systems throughout the region.
 Panelists provide an overview of the system in which they work, the services they provide, and address questions raised by trainees.

-Presenters: Department of Developmental Services/Regional Center representatives (Lauren Libero, Reyna Ambriz, Kristin Lunardi)

-- 1. Describe the early intervention systems within the state of California. - 2.
-Explain eligibility criteria for Regional Center Services. - 3.
+Presenters: Department of Developmental Services/Regional Center representatives (Lauren Libero, Reyna Ambriz, Kristin Lunardi) Learning Objectives: Describe the early intervention systems within the state of California.
+Explain eligibility criteria for Regional Center Services.
 Explain how early intervention services interact across systems (e.g., Regional Center, school district).

-MODULE 3: School Age Children and Adolescents

-December 5, 2022

-The School-Aged Child and NDDs

-The focus of this session is on providing a general overview of key tasks and developmental activities of school-aged children and how eligibility for special education is determined with an emphasis on students with autism.
+MODULE 3: School Age Children and Adolescents December 5, 2022 The School-Aged Child and NDDs The focus of this session is on providing a general overview of key tasks and developmental activities of school-aged children and how eligibility for special education is determined with an emphasis on students with autism.
 Differences between eligibility and diagnostic systems are discussed.
 The session also provides a description of positive behavioral support and multi-tiered systems of support within an educational environment.
 Presenter: Jean Gonsier-Gerden, Ph.D.

-- 1. Describe the special education disability categories and differentiate how the criteria for "Autism" differs from DSM-5 criteria for "Autism Spectrum Disorder." - 2.
-Broadly explain inclusive education. - 3.
-Explain disproportionality in identification, discipline, and placement/services. - 4.
-Describe systems-level initiatives to support the whole student's educational needs, equity, and inclusion such as Multi-Tiered Systems of Support (MTSS), Positive Behavior Intervention Supports (PBIS) and Universal Design for Learning (UDL).

-December 12, 2022

-Adolescent Development in NDDs

-This session focuses on key developmental accomplishments of the adolescent period as well as challenges faced by adolescents with neurodevelopmental conditions.
+Learning Objectives: Describe the special education disability categories and differentiate how the criteria for "autism" differs from DSM-5 criteria for "autism spectrum disorder."
+Broadly explain inclusive education.
+Explain disproportionality in identification, discipline, and placement/services.
+4. Describe systems-level initiatives to support the whole student's educational needs, equity, and inclusion such as Multi-Tiered Systems of Support (MTSS), Positive Behavior Intervention Supports (PBIS) and Universal Design for Learning (UDL).
+December 12, 2022 Adolescent Development in NDDs This session focuses on key developmental accomplishments of the adolescent period as well as challenges faced by adolescents with neurodevelopmental conditions.
 Presenter: Marjorie Solomon, Ph.D.

-1. Describe Western culture's views about the physical, social, cognitive, and identity development characteristic of normative adolescence.
+Learning Objectives: 1.
+Describe Western culture's views about the physical, social, cognitive, and identity development characteristic of normative adolescence.

-Explain the argument about why adolescence may be seen as period that constitutes a "second hit" on already compromised development in adolescents with autism, but also be able to argue the contrary position.
+December 18, 2022 December 26, 2022 January 2, 2023 January 9, 2023 Explain the argument about why adolescence may be seen as period that constitutes a "second hit" on already compromised development in adolescents with autism, but also be able to argue the contrary position.
 Explain how the impact of social class, race, and ethnicity can influence the experience of adolescence.
-December 18, 2022 NO CLASS - WINTER BREAK December 26, 2022 NO CLASS - WINTER BREAK January 2, 2023 NO CLASS - WINTER BREAK January 9, 2023 ADOS-2 Module 3 & 4 - Overview This seminar provides an overview of the upper modules of a commonly-used diagnostic tool for autism: The ADOS.
-The history of measure development is reviewed and case examples are provided to illustrate administration, scoring, and core features of autism.
+NO CLASS - WINTER BREAK ADOS-2 Module 3 & 4 - Overview This seminar provides an overview of the upper modules of a commonly used diagnostic tool for autism: The ADOS.
+The history of measure development is reviewed, and case examples are provided to illustrate administration, scoring, and core features of autism.
 Presenter: Sarah Dufek, Ph.D.
-Learning Objectives: 1.
-Describe the upper Modules of the Autism Diagnostic Observation Scale, 2nd Edition (ADOS-2).
+Learning Objectives: Describe the upper Modules of the Autism Diagnostic Observation Scale, 2nd Edition (ADOS-2).
 Explain the benefits and limitations of the ADOS-2.
 Articulate the role of the ADOS-2 in determining eligibility for autism diagnosis, especially for children with traditionally limited access to services.
 January 16, 2023 NO CLASS - MARTIN LUTHER KING JR. HOLIDAY January 23, 2023 Motor Issues and Evidence-Based Treatment This session provides trainees with an understanding of the physical therapy discipline as well as motor issues commonly observed in children with neurodevelopmental disorders.
 A review of current evidence-based treatments for motor issues in autism/NDD is provided.
 Presenter: Katrin Mattern-Baxter, Ph.D.
-Learning Objectives: 1.
-Describe the development of postural control and motor learning in typical development.Explain difficulties with postural control and motor learning in autism.
-3. Articulate implications for motor performance in autism.
-4. Discuss evidence of optimal treatment of motor skills in autism.
-5. Explain the limitations of current literature in regard to the diversity of studied populations.Discuss limitations of access to motor opportunities for children with autism.
+Learning Objectives: Describe the development of postural control and motor learning in typical development.
+Explain difficulties with postural control and motor learning in autism.
+Articulate implications for motor performance in autism.
+Discuss evidence of optimal treatment of motor skills in autism.
+Explain the limitations of current literature in regard to the diversity of studied populations.
+Discuss limitations of access to motor opportunities for children with autism.
 January 30, 2023 Inclusive Education